AminSaboohi/PhoneBookWithMongoDB_2/README.md

 ```
 cd     PhoneBookWithMongoDB_2
 ```
-3. Make a virtual machine and actvate that:
+3. Make a virtual machine and activate that:

 ```
 py -m venv venv